Herkie Walls: Coaching career

 After leaving football as a player, Walls spent time as a coach and administrator in indoor football.

 Until 2003, he worked for the Predators as a community outreach relations director.

 In 2007, he was hired as the coach of the Daytona Beach Thunderbirds but after only 2 games – both losses – he was fired.

 On September 16, 2022, Walls was hired as the head coach for the Orlando Predators of the National Arena League (NAL).
 After leading the Predators to a 4–8 record and losing in the first round of the playoffs, he was let go as coach.

 Personal life

 Walls now resides in Orlando, Florida.
 In addition to his coaching, he is a substitute bible teacher and preacher for The Master's Academy, where he has previously served as head football coach.
-He is hoping to become a teacher there in 2023–2024.